Heated clothing: Chemical

 Chemical reaction-based garments have cloth pouches or pockets, where single-use packages of chemical hand warmers can be inserted.
 The warmers are about the size of a package of cards, and they contain chemicals which produce heat.
 One traditional hand warmer is a small metal box containing charcoal which, when lit, burns very slowly and produces a mild heat.
 Disposable heat packs typically contain cellulose, iron, water, activated carbon, vermiculite, and salt.
 When these packs are exposed to air, an exothermic chemical reaction occurs, which provides several hours of heat.
-Another chemical heating pad uses a gel that can be activated by twisting the package, thus triggering a chemical reaction.
-The pack can be put in a pot of boiling water to convert the chemical reaction back and allow it to be reused.
+Another chemical heating pad uses a solution of supersaturated sodium acetate that can be crystallized by bending a small metal disk, thus producing heat.
+This reaction is reversible by heating the pouch in water to dissolve the sodium acetate again.
 While these products are commonly called "hand warmers", they can be placed in boots or, with special garments such as vests, in cloth pockets on the inside of the garment.
 The warmth produced by these tends to be lowest among the above heating methods.